uk2438/cv_cartoon/README.md

 convert image to cartoon using OpenCV

 ## Best Image
-'cartoon_best' is the best one of image converted an image to cartoon.
-The colors in the photo are vivid, so I think the conversion went well.
+'cartoon_best' is the best one of image converted an image to cartoon.\n The colors in the photo are vivid, so I think the conversion went well.

 ## Worse Image